Cebu Normal University: CNU-VSMMC College of Medicine

 CNU and VSMMC administrators conducted a meeting in 2018 to establish the first state-run College of Medicine in Central Visayas.
 The program was granted permit under the Commission on Higher Education (CHED) in early May, 2021.
 It will offer a five-year degree program in Doctor of Medicine with Masters in Public Health Governance.
 An official press release from the Senate of the Philippines on November 30, 2019, expressed the support from the Senate President Tito Sotto and Secretary Michael Diño, Presidential Assistant for Visayas.
 The program was expected to admit 50 students in August 2020 but due to the COVID-19 Pandemic, the admission was moved to the Academic Year 2021–2022.
-The College of Medicine will be located at VSMMC where the operations will be done, while CNU is considered to be the degree granting body to govern the academic operations.
+To accommodate an increasing student population, CNU has expanded its infrastructure, including classrooms and laboratories on the 6th and 7th floors of the Cancer Center Building at VSMMC.
+In 2025, the CNU-VSMMC College of Medicine held its graduation of its pioneer batch of "Doktor Para sa Bayan" scholars, dubbed "Batch Primacordis."
+Twenty-two medical scholars were conferred with their medical degrees in the college's first-ever Investiture and Commencement Exercises.

+College of Law

+The Cebu Normal University (CNU) officially launched its Juris Doctor (JD) program for the School Year 2025-2026, and is the first state university in Central Visayas to offer a law degree, aiming to provide affordable and accessible legal education to aspiring lawyers.
+After submitting its application in September 2024 and submitting to an inspection in November 2024, CNU received its Certificate of Government Permit Level I from the Legal Education Board (LEB) on March 11, 2025, allowing it to operate the first year of the JD program.
+Approximate tuition fee is P22,000 per semester for a 17-unit load, the program targets financially challenged students passionate about justice.
+It admitted its first 100 applicants in July 2025.
+The College of Law is housed on the fourth floor of the Teacher and Arts Center (TAC) building.

 Admissions

 The university adopted a bi-semestral system wherein students enroll twice each year.
 Starting A.Y.
 2018–2019, CNU opened the school year on August following the mandate of CHED.
 CNU operates with a selective admissions policy.
 All of the units of the university require, among other things, passing an entrance examination and past education records are also required for examination along with a final admissions interview.
 Application for Undergraduate admissions starts on October and ends on December with the college entrance examinations scheduled from January to March the following year.
 Results are posted on May along with the schedule of the final admissions interview.
 Only the successful applicants are allowed to enroll for the next academic year.